Seattle Mariners: History

 The first home run in team history was hit on April 10, 1977, by designated hitter Juan Bernhardt.

-That year, star pitcher Diego Seguí, in his last major league season, became the only player to play for both the Pilots and the Mariners.
-The Mariners finished with a 64–98 record, echoing the record the 1969 Pilots once held; however, the team was able to avoid last place in the AL West by half a game.
+That year, pitcher Diego Seguí, in his last major league season, became the only player to play for both the Pilots and the Mariners.
+The Mariners finished with a 64–98 record, matching the 1969 Pilots' record.
+The team avoided finishing in last place in the AL West by half a game.
+The Mariners would not post a winning record or finish above 4th place in any of their first 14 seasons.
 In 1979, Seattle hosted the 50th Major League Baseball All-Star Game.
-After the 1981 season, the Mariners were sold to California businessman George Argyros, who in turn sold the team to Jeff Smulyan in 1989, and then to Nintendo of America in 1992.
+After the 1981 season, the Mariners were sold to California businessman George Argyros, who in turn sold the team in 1989 to a group led by Indianapolis-based Jeff Smulyan, who owned radio and television stations, for $76 million.
+Smulyan proposed moving the team to Tampa, Florida or another market in 1992 before he put the team up for sale.
+Nintendo of America bought the team in 1992; Nintendo CEO Hiroshi Yamauchi, who held a 49 percent share of the franchise, had never been to a baseball game but sought to thank the city for its role in the company's success.

-During the 1992–93 offseason, the Mariners hired manager Lou Piniella, who had led the Cincinnati Reds to victory in the 1990 World Series.
-Mariner fans embraced Piniella, and he would helm the team from 1993 through 2002, winning two American League Manager of the Year Awards along the way.
-Piniella also had the distinction of being selected by the Seattle Pilots in the 1968 expansion draft and being on their roster from November 1968 to April 1969 when he was traded to the Kansas City Royals, where he earned rookie of the Year honors for 1969.
+Before the 1993 season, the Mariners hired manager Lou Piniella, who had led the Cincinnati Reds to victory in the 1990 World Series.
+Mariners fans embraced Piniella, and he would helm the team from 1993 through 2002, winning two American League Manager of the Year Awards during his tenure.
+(Piniella was selected by the Pilots in the 1968 expansion draft but did not play for Seattle, being traded in April 1969 to the Kansas City Royals, where he earned AL Rookie of the Year honors that year.)

+The Mariners first won the AL West and made the playoffs in 1995, despite star outfielder Ken Griffey Jr. missing much of the season after breaking his wrist crashing into the center field wall.
+The team defeated the California Angels in a one-game playoff to win the division.
+The Mariners returned to the playoffs in 1997 and 2000.